pr-db/robocon_gazebo/README.md

-# robocon_gazebo
+# robo_gazebo
-robocon models for use with Gazebo.
+robo models for use with Gazebo.